itsdavide/behavioral-portfolio/README.md

 **calibration_GOOG.ipynb**: Calibration of parameters on market data for the stock GOOG downloading data from Yahoo!
 Finance through the library yfinance

-**exhaustive_search.py**: Maximizes the following function with respect to the variable eta using the Golden-section serach algorithm:
+**exhaustive_search.py**: Maximizes the following function with respect to the variable eta using an exhausitive search in a partition of a subinterval of [[V0]+, +infinity):
 _f(eta, T, u, d, V0, r, p, epsilon_p, epsilon_m, alpha_p, alpha_m, lamb)_

 **golden_section_search.py**: Maximizes the following function with respect to the variable eta using the Golden-section serach algorithm:
 _f(eta, T, u, d, V0, r, p, epsilon_p, epsilon_m, alpha_p, alpha_m, lamb)_

 **graph_f.py**: Plots the graph of the following function with respect to the variable eta: